etirouthier/keras_dna/docs/weights.md

                       weighting_mode='balanced')
 ```

-## Continuous dataset
+## Regression

-For continuous dataset there are three different way to set the weights:
+For regression problem there are three different ways to set the weights:

 Automatically find bins to calculate the histogram and set the weights to have a balanced dataset:
 ```python